Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 center;

-If meds had been required, they would have been included --- not so in prior years;
+In this USHCS scenario, if meds had been required, they would have been included --- not so in prior years; and

 The need for stormy early morning distant travel was abrogated;